JamieS56/Milestone-Project-2/README.md

     ![hard button user stories testing](./assets/images/user-stories/user-stories-hard.png)

 * The third user wants a game that is competative.
-  * THe high score feature realy adds a competitiveness to the game. ecause it means players can compare scores with their friends and try and beat each other.
+  * The high score feature realy adds a competitiveness to the game. ecause it means players can compare scores with their friends and try and beat each other.

     ![high score user stories testing](./assets/images/user-stories/user-stories-high-score.png)

+* The fourth user wanted to be able to contact us.
+  * I have added a contact button which lets the user fill out the form to send a message to me.
 ---
 ### Wireframes